Field-Robotics-Lab/dave/urdf/scripts/sdf_custom_properties/README.md

 are used for most engines.
 This is an implementation detail.
 More documentation upstream is required, as ticketed in [this issue](https://github.com/ignitionrobotics/sdformat/issues/31).

+## Future work

+- Write a regression test to diff between the ERB generated file and the reference SDF file in the repo.
+- Flesh out the set of friction parameters that the biofouling rating should affect